 ProctorU provides a live online proctoring service that replicates the traditional proctoring experience.
 Proctors can see and talk to students throughout the assessment, and can answer any technical or service questions.
 Academic units that require this higher level of proctoring pay the per exam cost for students to use this service.
 University of Minnesota ProctorU: Getting Started.

 This can reduce access to other software, applications, and data.

 The Respondus LockDown Browser which locks down the browser testing environment is available in the University of Minnesota Moodle and Canvas applications.
 The LockDown Browser prevents students (especially in campus testing labs) from printing, copying, visiting other websites, or accessing other applications during online exams.
 This application is not considered fool proof, but can deter most students from cheating.
 Use Respondus LockDown Browser on your Moodle quizzes.

-Elliott 121 can be scheduled for use by University faculty and staff based on availability and academic priority.
-An online calendar for Elliott 121 can be found here.
+Elliott Hall S121 can be scheduled for use by University faculty and staff based on availability and academic priority.

-- Adjust the weight of exams relative to the overall grade in the course, while increasing the weight of project and assignment activities.
+Adjust the weight of the exams relative to the overall grade in the course, while increasing the weight of project and assignment activities.

 Assigning higher point values or percentages to assignments and projects helps to offset the grading weight generally associated with exams.
 If you are using Moodle or Canvas for your course, you may use the Category Aggregation feature to adjust exam and assessment weights.

 Require Students to Agree to an Honor Statement

 Within the Quiz description in Moodle or Canvas, you can add an honor code statement similar to what Pharmacy uses in their online quizzes (see below).
 The description should state that by attempting the quiz, you accept and agree to all statements made within the honor code.
 Another way to reinforce academic integrity is to have students sign a contract emphasizing the University's academic integrity policy and outlining consequences for violations.